 As your style evolves from doodles and stick figures to pencil portraits, you will discover the right pencils for your style: for contour drawing, for shading, for outlining and for cross hatching.

-It is important to choose a well-known, reputable brand of pencils and colored pencils for your drawing lessons.
-Just as a mn and paints, a pencil artist needs good pencils to make great art.
+It is important to choose a well-known, reputable brand of pencils and colored pencils for your basic drawing lessons.
+Just as a painters need great brushes to make the most of their paints, a pencil artist needs good pencils to make great art.

 Some ‘leads’ may be exceedingly grainy, inadvertently making tiny furrows on your drawing paper.
 Later, as you paint your drawing with watercolors, these lines would be revealed, creating an undesirable effect.

 Another reason to invest in quality pencils is that the lead is less likely to break off, saving you money in the long run.

 No two pencils will have exactly the same hardness, even if they are from the same manufacturer.

 It is therefore important that you spend a bit of time trying out various pencils before settling on any particular ones.